Three people found dead and four taken to hospital in care home incident

 Three people have been found dead and four people have been taken to hospital after an incident at a Dorset care home, police said.

-Emergency services are at the scene at Gainsborough Care Home in Ulwell Road in Swanage, with remaining residents having been evacuated to a safe location.
+Emergency services are at the scene at the Gainsborough Care Home in Ulwell Road in Swanage, with the remaining residents having been evacuated to a safe location.

-Dorset Police said the deaths are being treated as unexplained, with an investigation launched, but Gary Suttle, a Dorset Council councillor, told the PA news agency there is a “suspicion” that “this could be attributable to carbon monoxide but it has not been proven”.
+Dorset Police said the deaths are being treated as unexplained, with an investigation launched, but Gary Suttle, from Dorset Council, told the PA news agency there is a “suspicion” that “this could be attributable to carbon monoxide but it has not been proven”.

 The force added: “The families of those who have died have been informed and the coroner has been notified.